 Historically, the PIC/S GMP Guide has chapters and annexes revised, aligned and corrected to close the gap between the international GMP guidelines and to further develop and harmonise GMP standards.
-PIC/S PE 009-16 (or version 16) of the Guide, recently entered into force on the 1st 2022, and includes changes to Annex 13 “Manufacture of Investigative Medicinal Products” and the inclusion of Annex 16 “Certification by the Authorised Person and Batch Release.”
+PIC/S PE 009-16 (or version 16) of the Guide, recently entered into force on the 1st February 2022, and includes changes to Annex 13 “Manufacture of Investigational Medicinal Products” and the inclusion of Annex 16 “Certification by the Authorised Person and Batch Release.”

 Starting from this point, is it up to each member or non-member authorities of PIC/S to adapt the new annexes into their own GMP Guides.